TACC/coe-332-sp22/docs/unit05/flask_docker.rst

 .. code-block:: console

-   [isp02]$ docker run --name "charlies-helloworld-flask-app" -d -p 5050:5000 jstubbs/flask-helloworld:latest
+   [isp02]$ docker run --name "joe-helloworld-flask-app" -d -p 5050:5000 jstubbs/flask-helloworld:latest

 The ``-d`` flag detaches your terminal from the running container - i.e. it runs the container in the background.
 The ``-p`` flag maps a port on the ISP